 Take a look at the rooms where the Tournament comes from, listen to the music offered by the lord of the castle and have fun with the jester.
-It will be a living show which will bring San Leo to the centre of the Italian Renaissance.

 Please contact us for more information.